quoctran98/Wordle-But-For-Bots/README.md

 A guess for a particular game is made as a GET request to the path `/api/guess` with the `game_token` and `guess`.
 The server will respond with a JSON object of the game's current state including an array in `feedback` with the Wordle feedback of the guess.

+The list of valid solutions are in `/server/valid_solutions.csv` and the list of valid words to guess are in `/server/valid_guesses.csv`.
+Keep in mind that the two lists of words do not intersect.
+You are allowed to guess words from both lists but only words in the valid solutions list will be solutions.
+Don't try to guess a word that's not in either list -- I don't know how the API will respond.

 In this array, a `2` corresponds to a green square or the letter being in the word and in the right position, a `1` corresponds to a yellow square or the letter being in the word but in the wrong spot, and a `0` corresponds to a gray square or the letter not being in the word at all (for words with double letters, I implemented the same feedback rules as the original Wordle game according to [this website](https://nerdschalk.com/wordle-same-letter-twice-rules-explained-how-does-it-work/)).

 Here is an example request to guess the word "grace" on the previously created game with `game_token=812232609` and `guess=grace` :